 - The other study supported a connection between higher vitamin D levels and reduced risk of chronic disease.
-However, the authors concluded that vitamin D supplements alone do not improve bone health and recommended against routine vitamin D supplementation for healthy adults.
+However, the authors concluded that vitamin D supplements alone do not improve bone health and recommended against routine vitamin D supplementation for healthy adults [ii].

 Do the Vitamin D Studies Stand Up to Scrutiny?

 While meta-analysis may alert researchers to important connections about nutrition and health, the method has downsides.
-An editorial about the studies noted there is a huge range in type and quality of study included in these meta-analyses, which may lead to erroneous conclusions.
+There is a huge range in type and quality of study included in these meta-analyses, which may lead to erroneous conclusions.